bezosonfleek/AWS-Cloud-Projects/Create S3 Buckets with Terraform/README.md

 - Launch S3 bucket using Terraform: terraform apply

   Confirm in the management console that an S3 bucket is created.
 Use 'terraform destroy' to delete the bucket.
+Delete the access keys as well, since they are not in use.

 - Upload S3 object with Terraform